phpmyadmin/localized_docs/source/config.rst

     to be available on all MySQL servers, while sockets are not supported on some platforms.
 To use the socket mode, your MySQL server must be on the same machine as the Web server.

-.. config:option:: $cfg['Servers'][$i]['extension']

-    :type: string
-    :default: ``'mysqli'``

-    What php MySQL extension to use for the connection.
-Valid options are:

-    ``mysql``
-        The classic MySQL extension.

-    ``mysqli``
-        The improved MySQL extension.
-This extension became available with PHP 5.0.0 and is the recommended way to connect to a server running MySQL 4.1.x or newer.

 .. config:option:: $cfg['Servers'][$i]['compress']